 he Treasury Department yesterday announced it would need to borrow about $3 tn during this year’s second quarter – more than an entire fiscal year, usually.

 Good news for oil producers, as WTI finally crossed above the $20 mark overnight as economies begin to emerge from lockdown and the travel industry looks rosily ahead.

 Gold lost another half percent and is currently forming a pendant towards 1704, and Bitcoin continues to trend as it tries to maintain a foothold just above the 9K mark.

 Ahead of its next halving, CoinDesk reports an abnormal drop in block-making times.
-Halving refers to the pace of new bitcoin token-creation – the result of halving the number of Bitcoins awarded per block creation by a miner – and take place roughly every 4 years.
+Halving refers to the pace of new bitcoin token-creation – the result of halving the number of Bitcoins awarded per block creation by a A computer provider who hosts and administers a blockchain.
+With cryptocurrencies, the miner is rewa... – and take place roughly every 4 years.

 US airline stocks took a plunge yesterday after Warren Buffet’s Berkshire Hathaway sold its entire airline portfolio.